 My Red Yoga Mat

-Tara Carpenter, NC., CPES.
+Tara Carpenter, NC, PES.

-Originally published on July 15, 2015
+Originally published on July 15, 2015.

-This was before my children were born and my career had taken off; when the days were seamless, and I went where the wind blew …. one of those places was Esalen in Big Sur; where my love for yoga deepened into the easy practice I continue to this day.
+Like a loved teddy bear, my red yoga mat has been with me through thick ‘n thin since I was 20 and taught myself how to do each yoga posture with a little book written by Richard Hittleman.
+This was before my children were born and my career took off; when days were seamless and I went where the wind blew …. one of those places was Esalen in Big Sur where my love for yoga deepened into the practice I continue to this day.

-When I roll out my mat, I breathe in deeply and fall onto its plushness.
+When I roll out my mat, I breathe deeply and fall onto its plushness.
 I let my body stretch in whatever way I go.
 Other times I follow a video.
 No matter which way I begin, the end result is the same, a whole centered ME.

 As a single mom, I worked 60+ hour weeks for years straight and woke early to do yoga.
-My calm!
+My source of calm!
 When I became pregnant again, I was even more sick with hyperemesis gravidarum and rolled up my mat for 2 years.
 When I got back on, I felt like an old car starting up after a long time sitting still in the driveway.
 Thank God!!

-Yoga is the stilling of the fluctuations of a peaceful mind.
+Yoga is the stilling of the fluctuations of a peaceful mind. ~Yoga Sutra

 Boluses for Vaginal Yeast Infections